dita-ot/dita-ot/README.markdown

 # DITA Open Toolkit [![Build Status][1]](http://travis-ci.org/dita-ot/dita-ot) [![Slack][7]](http://slack.dita-ot.org/)

-The _DITA Open Toolkit_, or _DITA-OT_ for short, is an open-source tool that provides processing for OASIS DITA content.
+The _DITA Open Toolkit_, or _DITA-OT_ for short, is an open-source publishing engine for XML content authored in the _Darwin Information Typing Architecture_.

 See [dita-ot.org][2] for documentation, information about releases, and download packages.